 to Paragraph 13

-of Annex A
+to the ISDA Credit Support Annex

 LETTER OF CREDIT PROVISIONS

-I. Letters of Credit.
+Please clarify the procedure for the initial Letter of Credit and the amount of such LC.

 Posted Credit Support provided by one party (“X”) for the benefit of the other (“Y”) in the form of a Letter of Credit shall be subject to the following provisions.

 (a) Any Letter of Credit shall be delivered by X to such address as Y shall specify and shall be maintained for the benefit of Y or its designee.
 X or the issuer of the Letter of Credit shall (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit, (ii) if the bank that issued an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, provide either a substitute Letter of Credit or other Eligible Credit Support, in each case at least twenty (20) Local Business Days prior to the expiration of the outstanding Letter of Credit, and (iii) if a bank issuing a Letter of Credit shall fail to honor Y’s properly documented request to draw on an outstanding Letter of Credit, provide for the benefit of Y either a substitute Letter of Credit that is issued by a bank acceptable to Y or other Eligible Credit Support, in each case within two (2) Local Business Days after such refusal.

 (b) Upon the occurrence of a Letter of Credit Default, X agrees to deliver to Y either a substitute Letter of Credit or other Eligible Credit Support, in each case on or before the second Local Business Day after the occurrence thereof (on or before the fifth Local Business Day after the occurrence thereof if only clause (i) under the definition of Letter of Credit Default applies).
-“Letter of Credit Default” shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (i) the issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least “A” by S&P or “A2” by Moody’s; (ii) the issuer of the Letter of Credit shall fail to comply with or perform its obligations under such Letter of Credit if such failure shall be continuing after the lapse of any applicable grace period; (iii) the issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit; (iv) such Letter of Credit shall expire or terminate, or shall fail or cease to be in full force and effect at any time during the term of this Agreement; or (v) any event analogous to an event specified in Section 5(a)(vii) of this Agreement shall occur with respect to the issuer of such Letter of Credit; provided, however, that no Letter of Credit Default shall occur in any event with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to X in accordance with the terms of this Agreement.
+“Letter of Credit Default” shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (i) the issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least “A” by S&P or “A2” by Moody’s; (ii) the issuer of the Letter of Credit shall fail to comply with or perform its obligations under such Letter of Credit if such failure shall be continuing after the lapse of any applicable grace period; (iii) the issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit; (iv) such Letter of Credit shall expire or terminate, or shall fail or cease to be in full force and effect at any time during the term of this Agreement; (v) any event analogous to an event specified in Section 5(a)(vii) of this Agreement shall occur with respect to the issuer of such Letter of Credit; (vi) the issuer of the Letter of Credit defaults on any outstanding indebtedness or (vii) X fails to comply with any agreement set forth in (a)(i) through (iii) above; provided, however, that no Letter of Credit Default shall occur in any event with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to X in accordance with the terms of this Agreement.